charles-bernard/ISF_add_ons/README.md

 (For istance, leaves that used to correspond to species would be collapsed into leaves that reflect phylums).
 For each collapsed group of leaves, compute the number of species that have been anchored to it for each family of genes.
-Turn systematically this information to a histogram that summarize the distribution of each family of genes along the lower-level tree.
+Turn systematically this information to a histogram that summarize the distribution of a family of genes along the lower-level tree.
 Scale the histrogram independantly for each family (maximum value becomes 1, minimum 0).
-Ultimately, use itol, to represent on the left, the annotated tree of life, and on the right, the corresponding distribution of each family of genes along the leaves of the tree (see [example 1](https://itol.embl.de/help.cgi#multibar) and [example 2](https://itol.embl.de/help.cgi#shapes)).
+Ultimately, use itol, to represent on the left, the annotated tree of life, and on the right, the corresponding distribution of each family of genes along it (see [example 1](https://itol.embl.de/help.cgi#multibar) and [example 2](https://itol.embl.de/help.cgi#shapes)).
 The colorscale of each bar of the histograms would correspond to count values before scaling.

 ## ISF to putative age

-* Given the reference tree, and the species anchored to its leaves (see ISF to diversity visualisation), infer the evolutionary history using the different methodologies implemented by the software "count".
+* Given the reference tree, and the representative species of a gene family anchored to its leaves (see ISF to diversity visualisation), infer the evolutionary history using the different methodologies implemented by the software "count".
 This allows to compute several putative age for each family of genes.